Loading...

 The source and the observer are moving in the same direction with different velocities.

-The car is the source, and the bike is an observer.
-The vector pointing from the source to the observer gives a hint to determining which sign should be included in the Doppler effect formula.
-This vector, in this case, is toward the left.
-Both the car and the bike move in the opposite direction of this vector, so a positive should be included for $v_S$ and $v_O$. \begin{gather*} f_O =\frac{v\pm v_O}{v\pm v_S} f_S \\\\ f_O=\frac{v+v_O}{v+v_S} f_S \end{gather*} Assume the car's speed to be $v_S=v$, so the bike's speed is $v_O=\frac 14 v$.
-Substituting the given numerical values into the above formula and solving for $v$, we will have \begin{gather*} 325=\frac{340+\frac 14 v}{340+v} 350 \\\\ \Rightarrow \boxed{v\approx 36\,\rm m/s} \end{gather*}
+Both the car and the bike move in the opposite direction of this vector.
+Therefore, we include a positive sign for $v_S$ and $v_O$. \begin{gather*} f_O =\frac{v\pm v_O}{v\pm v_S} f_S \\\\ f_O=\frac{v+v_O}{v+v_S} f_S \end{gather*} Assumming the car's speed is $v_S=v$, the bike's speed becomes $v_O=\frac 14 v$.
+Substituting the given numerical values into the formula and solving for $v$, we find: \begin{gather*} 325=\frac{340+\frac 14 v}{340+v} 350 \\\\ \Rightarrow \boxed{v\approx 36\,\rm m/s} \end{gather*}

 Summary:

-The above vector shows the direction of the sound wave toward the observer.
-If all velocities (source $v_S$ and observer $v_O$) involved in the Doppler effect formula are in the same direction as the reference vector, then a minus sign should be inserted and vice versa. \[f_O=\frac{v\pm v_O}{v\pm v_S}f_S\] where $v$ is the speed of the sound wave. $f_O$ and $f_S$ are the frequencies heard by an observer and the frequency emitted by a source, respectively.
+where $v$ is the speed of the sound wave. $f_O$ and $f_S$ are the frequencies heard by an observer and the frequency emitted by a source, respectively.

 Author: Dr. Ali Nemati